catseye/The-Dossier/article/Perspective on Text Adventures.md

 As I said, I'm still developing that theory, so I'm not even entirely sure what it means yet.
 But I thought I'd raise the point.

+What I do know is that, long before I had heard of the word "psychogeography", I used a term I made up myself, "locationness", to describe something extremely similar.
+And one of the ways I could try to describe locationness is to say that a place has locationness if it would make a good location in a text adventure.

 [Zork I]: Classic%20Text%20Adventures.md#zork-i
 [African Adventure: In Search of Dr. Livingston]: Text%20Adventures%20of%20Note.md#african-adventure-in-search-of-dr-livingston
 [Write your own Adventure Programs for your Microcomputer]: An%20Esolang%20Reading%20List.md#write-your-own-adventure-programs-for-your-microcomputer